Schlupp, Duncan return for Ghana in Afcon qualifying squad, Gyan missing | Goal.com

 Schlupp, Duncan return for Ghana in Afcon qualifying squad, Gyan missing

-Captain Asamoah Gyan is a conspicuous absentee from Ghana's squad for the March 23 2019 Afcon qualifier against Kenya but there are returns for Kwadwo Asamoah, Jeffrey Schlupp and Alfred Duncan.
+Captain Asamoah Gyan is a conspicuous absentee from Ghana's squad for the March 23 Africa Cup of Nations qualifier against Kenya but there are returns for Kwadwo Asamoah, Jeffrey Schlupp and Alfred Duncan.

 The skipper is not listed on the 24 man roster announced on Monday for the final matchday action despite seeing 26 minutes of game time for Turkish club Kayserispor in a league fixture on Sunday.